demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/FlipMods-ReservedItemSlotCore/README.md

 ## Mod compatibility
 + HotbarPlus is compatible!
-+ LethalThings Utility Belt is now compatible!
++ LethalThings Utility Belt is now compatible! (hopefully stays that way)
-+ <strong>This mod may or may not be compatible with Advanced Company, and the compatibility may get better or worse over time.
-Not promises!</strong>
++ <strong>This mod may not play well with Advanced Company.
+Use at your own risk!</strong>
 + Other mods that can add hotbar slots are not guaranteed to work.
 + Other mods that might re-arrange the hotbar slots (HUD) are not guaranteed to play nicely with these mods, but <i>might</i> technically work.
 <br>

-## Referencing this mod
-I do apologize, but this mod wasn't built around the idea that others would be able to create their own ReservedItemSlot mods.<br>
-The main reason is that I often restructure this core mod, and as a result, I would likely be breaking many references and compatibility with other ReservedItemSlot mods not made by me, and I don't like doing that to people.<br>
-Maybe in the near future I'll take the time to restructure it to a point where I don't think I will have to edit the core mod, but only time will tell.<br>
-If there is a ReservedItemSlot mod that you would like, feel free to shoot me a request on the Lethal Company Modding discord.<br>
-Or if you do want to make your own ReservedItemSlot mod, also let me know in the discord and we can talk about it!<br>